benshimonz/V1/README.md

 Usually it doesn't matter which is the case, since _any person whose name is Lior and doesn't own a red vehicle_ is a valid assignment to the pattern.
 This is where the **no-existence language element (depicted with a pink 'X' box)** can be used.

-An assignment is _valid_ only if:
+An assignment matches the pattern only if:

-* It satisfies the left component (_a person whose first name is Lior_)
+* It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
-* It has no superset that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a red vehicle)_

 An 'X' may not be used directly before a relationship or a path with an aggregation.

-In certain situations, however, we need an assignment to be _valid_ only if:
+In certain situations, however, we need an assignment to match the pattern only if:

-* It satisfies the left component (_a person whose first name is Lior_)
+* It matches a pattern composed only of the left component (there is _a person whose first name is Lior_)
-* It has no superset that satisfies a query composed of the left component, the relationship, and the right component (There is no _person whose first name is Lior and own's a red vehicle)_
+* It has no superset that matches a pattern composed of the left component, the relationship, and the right component (There is no assignment for _a person whose first name is Lior and own's a red vehicle)_
-* There is an assignment that satisfies a query composed only of the right component (there is _a red vehicle_)
+* There is an assignment that matches a pattern composed only of the right component (there is _a red vehicle_)

 This is where the **no-connection language element (depicted with a pink '↛' box)** can be used.